isomerpages/enterprisesg-rice/_licences/Rice Licence Application Criteria.md

 permalink: /licences/Application-Criteria/permalink
 description: ""
 ---
 **Applicant Criteria**

-Only business entity or company registered with ACRA can apply for a rice licence.
+Only a business entity or company registered with ACRA can apply for a rice licence.

 If a business entity or company had their rice licence revoked or terminated, they can only apply for a new rice licence after **9 months** from the date of termination.